keelan-krinsky/University-Notes.-/Notes/APES 3024/Modules/WaterQuality.md

 # Imports

-import HydrologicalComponents as HydrologicalComponents import PhysiologicalConditions as PhysiologicalConditionsw
+import HydrologicalComponents as hc import PhysiologicalConditions as PhysiologicalConditions

 # Water Quality
 Water quality is generally taken as a combination of several different physical and chemical factors. \newline

-##__HydrologicalComponents: Hydrological Components__
+##__hc: Hydrological Components__

 ##__PhysiologicalConditions: Physiological Conditions__